anuushka/First-trial/README.md

-It includes only the trial of the login, signup form.
+It includes only the view
+the login, signup form.
 HTML, CSS.